-Example 7 on page 35 shows an example of a custom processor that access the value of a header named Authorization (which, for example, might represent HTTP Basic Authentication credentials).
+Example 7 shows an example of a custom processor that access the value of a header named Authorization (which, for example, might represent HTTP Basic Authentication credentials).
 This example uses the ExchangeHelper.getMandatoryHeader() method, which saves you having to test for a null header value.